apiwatz-lee/discount-campaign/README.md

+# Developed by
-By Aphiwat Leelasawatsuk
+Mr. Aphiwat Leelasawatsuk

-# Shopping Cart Campaign Discount App
+## Shopping Cart Campaign Discount App

 This application allows users to apply various discount campaigns to their shopping cart, such as fixed amounts, percentage discounts, category-based discounts, point-based discounts, and special seasonal campaigns.
 The application dynamically updates the cart total and displays detailed breakdowns of the applied discounts.